blacknomb33r/Abgeltungssteuerrechner/README.md

 I created an calculator for taxation (based in germany).
 The UI is created with the Storyboard.
-I use simple variables and simple if else structures.
+Example Pics are also avaible in directory (BSPpic.png) I use simple variables and simple if else structures.
 Also I do the simple math in my function.